ts-essentials/ts-essentials/README.md

 `DeepRequired` is closer to `Required` but `DeepNonNullable` on the other hand is closer to `NonNullable`

 It means that `DeepRequired` doesn't remove `null` and `undefined` but only makes fields required.
-On the other hand, `DeepNonNullable` will only remove `null` and `undefined` but doesn't prohibit the field to optional.
+On the other hand, `DeepNonNullable` will only remove `null` and `undefined` but doesn't prohibit the field to be optional.

 Let's have a look at the optional field: